 The good news is that Texas Roadhouse is a steakhouse that specializes in meat.
 This means that you can always find something low-carb to eat here.

 You just have to look past the fried catfish, cactus blossom (similar to the bloomin’ onion at Outback), and other high-carb dishes that many steakhouses offer.

 Here’s how to order low-carb at Texas Roadhouse so that you can stay in ketosis and reap the benefits of fat-burning mode.

-We should start by saying that it’s always best to eat at home using freshly prepared ingredients whenever possible.
-A lot of low carb dishes that are okay to eat on a low carb diet but not keto.
+It’s always best to eat at home using freshly prepared ingredients whenever possible if you’re on the ketogenic diet.
+A lot of low carb foods that are okay to eat on a low carb diet, but not keto.

 Steakhouses are a good place to eat at if you must eat out, but the ingredients won’t be nearly as ketogenic-friendly as the ones you could buy at the grocery store.

 Texas Roadhouse mentions that they offer fresh steak and beef, but this doesn’t mean that it’s organic, pasture-raised, or grass-fed.
 You won’t get the high quality meat that you would from a butcher that you trust.